Book an On-Demand Session

 Kim helps people be authentic on stage.

 Hailing from across the pond, Kim trained at a top London Drama School before working as a professional actress for 10 years in plays and musicals, also as a voiceover artist, and filming a course she created for the camera.
-Kim specializes in presence and voice, bringing out your individuality and personality in presentations.
+Kim specializes in presence, voice, and camera technique, bringing out your individuality and personality in presentations.

-Kim lives with her husband and three daughters in the DC area where she leads the communications training program at the Mercatus Center at George Mason University, working with economists and scholars to prepare them for conferences, TV, Zoom presentations, radio, podcasts, and testimonies on Capitol Hill.
+Kim lives with her husband and daughters in the DC area.
+She previously led the communications training program at the Mercatus Center at George Mason University, working with economists and scholars to prepare them for conferences, TV, Zoom presentations, panels, radio, podcasts, and testimonies on Capitol Hill.

 Kim comes from a musical family (her father arranged for the Beatles!) and is a singer and musician.
 She absolutely loves Math and has a passion for Killer Sudoku – the really tough ones!